Reviews

 Impact High Anxiety Dog Crate in Tesla Model Y trunk (Photo: lifewithkleekai.com)

-The Impact High Anxiety Dog Crate is a great option for pet owners who have dogs with anxiety like Copper and Skye.
-Impact have designed the crate to feel like a den rather than a dog cage.
-So your dog should feel comfortable and safe in the crate.
+The Impact High Anxiety Dog Crate is a great option for pet owners who have dogs with anxiety, like Copper and Skye.
+Impact has designed the crate to feel like a den rather than a dog cage.
+So ,your dog should feel comfortable and safe in the crate.

-Impact describe the High Anxiety crate as “escape proof” so you can have peace of mind your dog is safe.
-It doesn’t have just one built in safety lock.
-The High Anxiety crate has zinc steel paddle latch and four additional butterfly latches for extra security.
+Impact describes the High Anxiety crate as “escape-proof” so you can have peace of mind your dog is safe.
+It doesn’t have just one built-in safety lock.
+The High Anxiety crate has a zinc steel paddle latch and four additional butterfly latches for extra security.
 It’s constructed with 62% thicker alloy aluminum to increase the structural integrity of the crate.
 It’s riveted and welded – too.

 Impact High Anxiety Dog Crate in Tesla Model Y trunk (Photo: lifewithkleekai.com)